 I am going with Rose and Matsuyama, who have both long been clubgowi favourites, in the outright market and we can start with the British golfer.

+where he played well over the first two days, before fading at the weekend, he held it together over all four rounds in the first major of the year and posted his highest ever finish at Augusta for second place.
+A golfer who holds his form exceptionally well once he finds it, he was in the winners circle just two weeks later at the Zurich Classic of New Orleans.
 I discussed Rose's consistency and how his game is largely focused around the big events nowadays in one of the first ever posts on the clubgowi website, which you can read on this link.
 He is a very dedicated individual and I spoke last year about the changes he had made to lift his game another level...........Rose has dropped some 5 kilos and been on a gluten free diet very similar to Novak Djokovic and he says he is much "meaner and leaner."
 He said: "I went on a bit of a diet to help my allergies.
 I have given up gluten like Djokovic."
 It worked for him - he is a little whippet - and I feel so much better for it.
 "My joints feel amazing, no soreness, no early-morning creeks, it has been amazing."
 Adding: "I'm really excited about the rest of the year now, iIt's a good momentum starter for me, this year for me is going to be about April to September when the big tournaments come around and that's when I want to play well."

 Having shot low enough in 2015, when Spieth was an exceptional champion, to have won in 12 of the 13 previous years he arrived at Augusta last year in much better form and seemingly ready to win.
 However, he did not play the Houston strokeplay event in build up and came here from the WGC Matchplay and I feel and, more importantly I suspect that he, considers that a mistake.
 He played well for three days but gave up 3-6 strokes to the field on Friday and had to settle for 10th.
 This year he skipped the WGC event and again played Houston and very nicely, working on his game for Augusta but still finishing 15th.
 That feels just about the "perfect" warm up, getting your game in good shape, without the stress of major contention and practicing shots you will need this week under tournament conditions.